isaomatsunami/making-3d-map/README.md

 I wanted a texture image as a map for this 3D graphics.
 ![hong kong air traffic](images/HK_traffic.png)

-If you have a shapefile of coastal line or land polygon, use shp2png.py (change parameters in the code)
+If you have a shapefile of coastal line or land polygon, use **gdal_rasterize.py** to get raster image of vector map.
+I wrote my shp2png.py. (if you use it, change parameters in the code)
 ![kanto area](images/kanto_jp.png)

-If not, one way to make image is binarization of satellite image.
+One way to make image is binarization of satellite image.
-Counter-intuitively, A blue image(Band 2) is not appropriate, forest is not distinguishable from see.
+Counter-intuitively, A blue image(Band 2) is not appropriate, forest is not distinguishable from see in Band 2.
 Near-infrared red image(Band 5) shows clearly coastal line.

 ![band image of landsat8](images/landsat_band.jpg)